openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 ```

 > Please Note!
 Failure to properly configure these kernel parameters will result in SIGNIFICANT under-performance of `westworld3`.

+> Please Note!
+Transwarp is a UDP-based protocol.
+Any firewall rules that you create for Transwarp-enabled connections will require UDP permissions.

 ## Profiles